Charting the Cranium Underneath the Color

 The scientist duo concoct an elaborate experiment to be held over a period of twelve years.
 They plan to establish the superiority of their individual and distinct theories by raising two babies right until adolescence in an unexplored island off the coast of Africa called Arlinda.
 They plan to use a white girl of European descent and a black African boy, and recruit a mute nurse Norah so that the "samples" can be studied in their natural environment with no external, societal interference.
 They lay down Ten Commandments that Norah must follow while raising the children in order to ensure that the "samples" actually do grow up wild.
 While the absurdity of the situation hits the reader full force, the author subtly highlights the ignorance of the people of the era who will accept anything that is tagged "scientific" - that the veneer of science subdues all and sundry.

-Supposedly a great orator, Bates opens his public speeches with puzzles- "That the Negro is more a monkey than a man can't be denied but why is it so ...?" and would elucidate by comparing the skull of a European, "the race that produced Newton and Shakespeare", to one of a Negro: "the inferior sibling, unable to count the numbers of their fingers."
+Supposedly a great orator, Bates opens his public speeches with puzzles- "That the Negro is more a monkey than a man can't be denied but why is it so ...?" and would elucidate by comparing the skull of a European, "the race that produced Newton and Shakespeare", to one of races of African origin: "the inferior sibling, unable to count the numbers of their fingers."
 Belavoix, on the other hand is a polygenist who nihilistically believes that the "races are not siblings, but strangers" and are unrelated.

 Bates' work titled the Chain of Races is compared to Aristotle's scala naturae, charting the entire human race on the basis of the cranial features of each race.
-He positioned the European right at the top of the chain, while the bottom was reserved for the Negro.
-"A man he is like us, but a lesser man!" was his oft repeated announcement to an appreciative crowd - where science doesn't hold stead, flattery does!
+He positioned the European right at the top of the chain, while the bottom was reserved for people of color.
+"A man he is like us, but a lesser man!" was his oft repeated announcement to an appreciative crowd - where science doesn't hold stead, !

 The book stresses on the liberal English philanthropy of the day, in the form of Bates's crippled but wealthy wife, Louisa, who for all her idiosyncrasies and his dumb brainstorms, sponsors his experiments and voyages, all the while taking active part in the popularization of the experiment and demands but periodic reports of the travels.
 It is when she is convinced by Esther Graham, “Louisa's most obedient friend, her spy, the social butterfly who brought her the world's silly bits” and some others, and concludes that the children are being ill-treated that financial trouble for Bates starts brewing, which finally leads to an upheaval that stops the experiment just five years into its course - "The curse of the Dark Continent hurts anyone who intrudes into her bosom.
 She's best left alone for God to decide what He wants to do with her wretched inhabitants", Esther's theology scoffing Quartley's reasoning and Bates' defense, as she precedes this by "The bedwetting ... children running around naked.. it won't be long now before they start getting curious ... before they start to amuse themselves", exemplifying the narrow-minded view of the day.